The audit infrastructure for

 Visualnet is not a generic procurement system.
-It is a market certification system for film and television production — with a proprietary methodology in process of patent registration with the USPTO.
-What your clients need is not a process — it is objective, independent evidence that no regulator can challenge.
+It is the documentary infrastructure for film and television productions — with a proprietary methodology pending patent registration with the USPTO.
+What your clients need is not a process — it is objective, independent evidence, defensible before any regulatory body.

 Verifiable coverage of 100% of the eligible market